RamenVentures/Operating-Manual/README.md

 **We're independent.**

 Unlike VCs, we invest our own money.
-We'll always act in your long term best interest, because our interests are 100% aligned with yours, and no one else.
+We'll always act in your long term best interest because our interests are 100% aligned with yours, and no one else.

 **We help you grow into World-class founders.**